New skein invariants of links: Skein theory for the generalized invariants

 \smallbreak

 We first apply skein rule (1) on crossing 1 on both sides of the move.
-Note that the two crossings retain their signs after the move is performed.
 The analysis of the two resulting diagrams with the crossing switched reduces to the case where only one mixed crossing has to be switched (crossing 2).
 Let us follow now what happens to the two diagrams with the smoothings of crossing 1.
 Figure~\ref{reidemIIIpf2} illustrates the two possibilities according to the compatibility of orientations.
-In the one case the resulting diagrams are planar isotopic.
-In the other case they differ by two Reidemeister II moves in which the total number of crossings does not exceed $n-1$.
+In case (a) the resulting diagrams are planar isotopic.
+In case (b) they differ by two non increasing distance Reidemeister II moves.
 In both cases the components $c_i$ and $c_j$ merge into one, so the isotopy is only `seen' on the level of $R$.
-So, by the inductive hypothesis $(n-1)$ both configurations will be assigned the same polynomials.
+So, by the inductive hypothesis $(n-1)$, both configurations will be assigned the same polynomials.
 Hence, the proof is concluded.